TheRoccoB/cloudflared-vps-lockdown/README.md

 ## If you messed up

 The script is designed to be pretty resilient if you need to run it more than once.

+## Referral links
+If you haven't gotten a VPS yet, here are some referral links that help me too.

+* [Digital Ocean](https://m.do.co/c/294e41c860d1): $200 to use in 60d
+* [Hostinger](https://www.hostinger.com/referral?REFERRALCODE=9NVROCCOBJNO) Extra % off typical deals + free months.
+* Hetzner: Just sign up I don't have a code yet ;-).

+Note: I haven't tried on Hostinger yet.

 ## 🧊 Stay frosty.